AmpliconSuite/AmpliconClassifier/README.md

 #### Optional: BFBArchitect

-AmpliconClassifier can annotate amplicon classification profiles with BFBArchitect scores when `--bfbarchitect --verbose_classification` is used.
+AmpliconClassifier uses BFBArchitect for additional BFB detection when it is installed.
 BFBArchitect is not installed as an AmpliconClassifier dependency yet, so install it separately:

 ```bash
 python -m pip install -e /path/to/BFBArchitect
 ```

-These scores are reported for inspection only and do not currently change AmpliconClassifier classifications.
+BFBArchitect-positive regions are integrated into `BFB+` calls and reported BFB feature intervals.
+Use `--no_bfbarchitect` to disable this integration.
+When `--verbose_classification` is set, BFBArchitect scores and the BFB call source are reported in the classification profile.

 ### 2. Usage